fedesilva/techmeetup2014-workshop-ej1/README.md

 # Scala Workshop - Tech Meetup 2014

-## Ejercicio 1
+## Exercise 1

-#### Objetivo
+#### Goal

-En `src/test/resources` encontrarás un archivo de texto, `HistorySong.txt`.
-Este archivo contiene texto en un formato semi estructurado.
-Es decir, algunas líneas respetan una estructura y otras no.

-El contenido es una transcripción (menos algunos datos) de un archivo originalmente generado para analizar la performance de un sistema real; un recommender para una radio online.

-El objetivo es detectar si existen canciones duplicadas y si las hubiere emitir cuales son, cuantas son y cuantas veces aparece cada una.
-Alcanza con emitir los ids (columnas song id o seed id).
+En `src/test/resources` you will find a text file, `HistorySong.txt`.
+This file contains text in a semi-structured format.
+That is, some lines have some structure and others not.

+The content is a transcription (less some data) of a file originally generated to analyze the performance of a real system: a recommender for an online radio.

+The goal of the exercise is detecting if there are duplicated songs, and if there are:
+* Emit which ones.
+* How many distinct songs (not entries, songs).
+* How many times each one is repeated.

+It is enough to emit ids (columns song id or seed id).

-#### Implementación y Tests
+#### Tests and implementation

-En `src/test/scala/` encontrarás un archivo `DuplictesTest` con los tests vacíos para validar la implementación.
-En `src/main/scala` el archivo `Duplicates` con funciones sin implementación para completar.

-#### Técnicas que puedes aplicar
+In `src/test/scala/` you will find a file `DuplicatesTest` with the tests to validate the implementation.
+In `src/test/scala/` in the file `Duplicates` you will find stub functions which you need to complete.

+#### Some suggested techniques

-* String splitting y pattern matching contra arrays
+* String splitting and pattern matching against arrays.
-* Pattern matching contra expresiones regulares.
+* Pattern matching with regular expressions.